steveiliop56/steveiliop56.github.io/src/content/posts/raspberrypi-network-boot.md

 - A monitor (we need to get the raspberry pi serial number)
 - A micro HDMI to HDMI cable to connect the raspberry pi to the screen

+> [!NOTE]
-> Note ✏️: You could get the raspberry pi serial number and mac address through raspberry pi os too, I just used the go to method of plugging it to a display and reading the status.
+> You could get the raspberry pi serial number and mac address through raspberry pi os too, I just used the go to method of plugging it to a display and reading the status.

 ## Steps

 So enough of the technical part, let's set it up!
 Here is a step by step guide on all of the steps you should follow:

+> [!WARNING]
-> Warning ⚠️: You will need to run all commands as root in your debian server so if you aren't root please switch user with `sudo su` or `su`.
+> You will need to run all commands as root in your debian server so if you aren't root please switch user with `sudo su` or `su`.

 ### Step 1